 Your marketing strategy should encompass many different channels to maximize your budget and lower CAC.

-Test campaign messaging and creatives on social or in email to see how it performs.
-Take the best performing themes, copy, and imagery to use in paid ads – after testing and vetting its conversion potential.
+Test campaign messaging and creatives on social or in email to see how it does.
+Take the best-performing themes, copy, and imagery to use in paid ads — after testing and vetting their conversion potential.

 We took a cross-channel approach to optimizing CAC for Nava Health, an innovative group of holistic health and treatment centers.